AmpersandTarski/RAP/StudentProto/README.md

 If no container exists with name=student123, docker gives an error.
 This is not a problem.
 Just ignore.
 > `docker container stop $(docker container ls -q --filter name=student123)`

-TODO: stop script when Amperand gives exitcode other than 0